geronimp/graftM/README.md

 ---

 ## Help + Contact
-if you have any comments, complaints or reccomendations about GraftM.
-I'm happy to help, just ask through GitHub.
-A [manual](https://github.com/geronimp/graftM/wiki) is available in the form of the wiki here on github .
-Please just let us know if you think something might be useful to add to it.
+A [manual](https://github.com/geronimp/graftM/wiki) is available in the form of the wiki here on github.

+If you have any further comments, complaints or recomendations about GraftM, drop an email to the [SupportM](https://groups.google.com/forum/?hl=en#!forum/supportm) public help forum.

+---
-Software by Joel A. Boyd and Ben J. Woodcroft
+Software by Joel A. Boyd (@geronimp) and [Ben J. Woodcroft](http://www.ecogenomic.org/users/ben-woodcroft) (@wwood) at the [Australian Centre for Ecogenomics](http://ecogenomic.org)
 Released under GPL3 - see LICENCE.txt for licencing details

----